 Funding for the initial project budget was provided by the Company in the form of an equity contribution and a subordinated promissory note totaling approximately \$98.5 million provided prior to 2020, and a \$84 million secured credit facility underwritten by a syndicate of lenders led by the Bank of Montreal ("BMO").
 The Company's contribution along with the credit facility comprised the required expenditures for the initial budgeted construction of the facility.
-Concurrently with the Auxly Leamington acquisition, the Company and Auxly Leamington amended and restated the secured credit facility with BMO and the same syndicate of lenders thereby remedying the defaults noted by BMO on April 16, 2021.
-Under the amended and restated secured credit facility, Auxly made a \$15 million cash payment towards the outstanding principal balance of the credit facility and the maturity date of the credit facility was extended to September 30, 2023, with an option for Auxly Leamington to extend for an additional year by making a further principal repayment of \$5 million by December 31, 2022.
-The obligations of Auxly Leamington under the credit facility also continue to be supported by an unsecured \$33 million limited resource guarantee provided by the Company.
-The principal owing under the credit facility at June 30, 2022 was approximately \$60.0 million.
+Concurrently with the Auxly Learnington acquisition, the Company and Auxly Learnington amended and restated the secured credit facility with BMO and the same syndicate of lenders thereby remedying the defaults noted by BMO on April 16, 2021.
+Under the amended and restated secured credit facility, Auxly made a \$15 million cash payment towards the outstanding principal balance of the credit facility and the maturity date of the credit facility was extended to September 30, 2023.
+Auxly Learnington has informed the syndicate of lenders that it did not wish to exercise its option to extend the maturity date for an additional year by making a further principal repayment of \$5 million by December 31, 2022.
+As at September 30, 2022 Auxly Learnington was in compliance with the lending covenants.
+The obligations of Auxly Learnington under the credit facility also continue to be supported by an unsecured \$33 million limited resource guarantee provided by the Company.

-Auxly Annapolis (formerly Robinsons) and Auxly Annapolis OG (formerly Robinsons Outdoor Grow)
+Auxly Annapolis and Auxly Annapolis OG

 On February 7, 2022, Auxly announced that it had ceased operations at the Auxly Annapolis and Auxly Annapolis OG facilities and its intention to divest of the non-core assets and apply the proceeds from any such sale to support its ongoing operations.
-On July 5, 2022, Auxly announced that it had closed the sale of the Auxly Annapolis indoor facility to a private purchaser for total proceeds of \$6 million, see "Recent Developments: Second Quarter 2022 To Date - Auxly Receives \$6 Million on Sale of Auxly Annapolis Facility" in this MD&A.
+On July 5, 2022, Auxly announced that it had closed the sale of the Auxly Annapolis indoor facility to a private purchaser for total proceeds of \$6 million, see "Recent Developments: Third Quarter 2022 To Date - Auxly Receives \$6 Million on Sale of Auxly Annapolis Facility" in this MD&A.

-On August 10, 2022, Auxly announced that it had closed the sale of the Auxly Annapolis OG outdoor facility to a private purchaser for total proceeds of \$4.1 million, see "Recent Developments: Second Quarter 2022 To Date - Auxly Receives \$4.1 Million on Sale of Auxly Annapolis Outdoor Facility" in this MD&A.
+On August 10, 2022, Auxly announced that it had closed the sale of the Auxly Annapolis OG outdoor facility to a private purchaser for total proceeds of \$4.1 million, see "Recent Developments: Third Quarter 2022 To Date - Auxly Receives \$4.1 Million on Sale of Auxly Annapolis Outdoor Facility" in this MD&A.